EdwardBetts/FincLab/README.md

 - [ ] Seek possible integration with online brokers, such as the Interactive Brokers' API.

 ## Updates
+27 Aug 2015
+- [X] To replace urllib and http.client as requests.
+Handle http exceptions using requests.

 26 Aug 2015
 - [X] Change settings file from json to configparser